rodcul/CV/README.md

 I live by the Japanese principle of *"Kaizen"* or continuous improvement, and am forever curious constantly looking to understand, expand and grow.

-#### Hive.org (*pending: August 2015*)
+#### Hive.org

-I have been accepted into the upcoming edition of [Hive](http://hive.org/) conscious leadership program in San Francisco.
+I recently attended the latest edition of [Hive](http://hive.org/) conscious leadership program in San Francisco.
 (Hive is a global network of leaders and entrepreneurs who are working to create a better world.).

 #### Makers Academy (April 2015 to July 2015)